ShivanKaul/star-spec/draft-star.md

 ## Oblivious Submission

 Clients SHOULD ensure that their message submission is detached from their identity.
 This is to ensure that the aggregation server does not learn exactly what each client submits, in the event that their measurement is revealed.
-This can be achieved by having the clients submit their messages via an OHTTP proxy {{OHTTP}}.
+This can be achieved by having the clients submit their messages via an {{?OHTTP=I-D.thomson-http-oblivious}}) proxy.
 Note that the OHTTP proxy and randomness server can be combined into a single entity, since client messages are protected by a TLS connection between the client and the aggregation server.

 ## Leakage

 Client messages immediately leak the size of the anonymity set for each received measurement, even if the measurement is not revealed.
-As long as client messages are sent via an {{OHTTP}} proxy, then the leakage derived from the anonymity sets themselves is significantly reduced.
+As long as client messages are sent via an {{?OHTTP=I-D.thomson-http-oblivious}}) proxy, then the leakage derived from the anonymity sets themselves is significantly reduced.

 # IANA Considerations